Matt2Harrington/corona/README.md

 ## Cleanup
 - In case there is duplicate data, simply run the `table_cleanup.sql` file against the database
 - Based on time_ran column, which is automated on insert inside of go

+## Portal
+- Portal is a work in progress, but for now real data has been inserted or an example manually